Storytelling is an ancient art,

 - We are living times where values of trust, openness, transparency, relevance and participation are key.
 How can you use storytelling in your content marketing which is in tune with these values?

-- How to use art and scientific data in your storytelling?
+- Use art and scientific data in your storytelling?

 - How to use strong visuals (infographics, animations, photo essays) to capture the attention of your audience?